martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_consistency.md

 ### Denoising Diffusion Probabilistic Models (DDPM)

-One of the most widely-used and powerful diffusion models is the Denoising Diffusion Probabilistic Model (DDPM) [8].
+One of the most widely-used and powerful diffusion models is the Denoising Diffusion Probabilistic Model (DDPM) <d-cite key="ho2020denoising"></d-cite>.
 In this model, the data is progressively noised and then the model learns to reverse this process, effectively "denoising".
 This process allows us to generate new samples from pure noise.

 ### Forward diffusion process ("noising")